-This post was most recently updated on December 8th, 2020.Reading Time: 4 minutes.
+This post was most recently updated on December 8th, 2020.4 min read.

 Another year, another Hacktoberfest, another haphazard participation and – as usual – another blog post a little bit late.
 Still, better late than never, and the event has become such a phenomenon I’m happy I did finish the challenge (or like DigitalOcean calls it – the celebration)!
 The event has a special place in my heart, as it did (in 2017, I think?) encourage me to contribute more to the community – not only by maintaining this blog but also by occasionally submitting a Pull Request or two to whatever repositories I’ve found useful in my work.

 This year, however, I was more on the fence than ever before.
 Last year, there had been some complaints about the spamminess of the event; that it encourages quantity over quality.
 No matter whether your PRs (Pull Request) are accepted or not, you’ll get your shirt.
 It’s actually easy just to spam a few readme.md updates and be done with it.